 We've been extremely busy since our launch back in September 2017!
 Download our 2017/18 Season Report below and find out more.

 Up Front work to normalise mental health issues amongst young people using he medium of football.
-We are delighted to be supporting them on LGBT+ issues.
+We are delighted to be supporting them on LGBTQ+ issues.

-Sandwell Beam is an Emotional Health & Well Being Service for young people in the Sandwell area.We are delighted to be supporting them on all LGBT+ issues.
+Sandwell Beam is an Emotional Health & Well Being Service for young people in the Sandwell area.We are delighted to be supporting them on all LGBTQ+ issues.

 Join us in the Fan Zone from noon until kick off on Saturday as we celebrate the life-changing impact of the charitable arm of our Club.
 You can find us in front of our flag in the marquee.